Overview of Traumatic Brain Injury

 The brain stem is located at the base of the brain.
 Aside from regulating basic arousal and regulatory functions, the brain stem is involved in attention and short-term memory.
 Trauma to this area can lead to disorientation, frustration, and anger.
 The limbic system, higher up in the brain than the brain stem, helps regulate emotions.
 Connected to the limbic system are the temporal lobes which are involved in many cognitive skills such as memory and language.
 Damage to the temporal lobes, or seizures in this area, have been associated with a number of behavioral disorders.
 The frontal lobe is almost always injured due to its large size and its location near the front of the cranium.
 The frontal lobe is involved in many cognitive functions and is considered our emotional and personality control center.
 Damage to this area can result in decreased judgement and increased impulsivity.

-If you or a loved one has been the victim of traumatic brain injury, through an accident or through the negligence of another, you can contact the attorneys of Abramowitz, Pomerantz & Coffey for a free consultation.
+If you or a loved one has been the victim of traumatic brain injury, through an accident or through the negligence of another, you can contact Coffey Trial Law for a completely free and confidential consultation.

 Experience makes all the difference.
 If you need help or just have a question we invite you to contact us today for a free initial consultation.
 You can take comfort in the fact that everything that you tell us will remain completely confidential and if we accept your case you will never pay us even a penny unless we win money for you from a jury verdict or a settlement.
 You can contact us 24/7/365.
 We are available to meet with you anytime and anywhere.